The ideals of Scouts BSA are spelled out in the Scout Oath, the Scout Law, the Scout Motto, and the Scout Slogan.

 A Scout is . . .

-A Scout looks for the bright side of things.
-He cheerfully does tasks that come his way.
-He tries to make others happy.
+Look for the bright side of life.
+Cheerfully do tasks that come your way.
+Try to help others be happy.

-A Scout is reverent toward God.
-He is faithful in his religious duties.
-He respects the beliefs of others.
+Be reverent toward God.
+Be faithful in your religious duties.
+Respect the beliefs of others.

 The Scout Motto